jky01/RCAutoPilot/README.md

    ./start_training.sh --transformer
    ```

+   By default, the example trains for 10 epochs.
+Pass `--epochs <n>` after
+   `--transformer` to change the number of epochs.

    If you encounter an error about `donkey-generated-track-v0` not being found,
    ensure the `gym-donkeycar` package is available.
 The provided scripts add it
    to the `PYTHONPATH` and the transformer example imports it automatically so